till213/SkyDolly/SHOWCASE.md

 # Showcase

-Click on the images to watch the video on YouTube.
+The following "cinematic trailers" have been recorded with Sky Dolly and [OBS Studio](https://obsproject.com/).
+Click on the image to watch the video on YouTube.

 ## Flight from Zurich to Geneva (A320neo)